digitalents-academy/kirjasto-backend/README.md

 Writer | Name of the author.
 Year | Publication date.
 ISBN | International Standard Book Number.
-Rating | Books rating.
+Rating | Book's rating.
-Rating_count | Books rating count.
+Rating_count | Book's rating count.
 About | What the book is about.
 Tags | Descriptive keywords you can add to help users find similar books.
 Description | Description of the book.